Scientific Revolution

 A new scientific truth does not triumph by convincing its opponents and making them see the light, but rather because its opponents eventually die, and a new generation grows up that is familiar with it.
 (1949)

-This happens every time.
 Everett’s famous Many-Worlds theory resolved the great paradox of the quantum theory, the ‘measurement problem’.
 But half a century later the full meaning is still not accepted.
-It is radical, but this solves the problems.
+It is radical, but it solves the problems.
 As he clearly states, the physical reality of the conscious subject is defined by experience.
+The world of the conscious subject is a relative state.
 And as described here, this means personal parallel realities, the breakthrough concept of our time.
-But this is simply too alien to the current worldview.
+But this has been simply too alien to the current worldview.
 Although the purely physical explanation of reality is acknowledged to be incomplete, the idea that experience is relevant has proven an impossible step.

 Too Weird to Matter